 Where to buy a turkey in Tokyo

 Nissin World Delicatessen

 Nissin is the place for your turkey in Tokyo.
-This world delicatessen sells turkeys all year round that are a decent size, from 3-4 lbs to some whoppers weighing more than 20 lbs.
-There are a heap of other foodie goodies—40,000 to be exact(!) including a floor dedicated to global wines.
-There is also a decent frozen section and even a gardening section too.
-Nissin seems to cater for expats from all over and they update their ‘Season and Special’ page according to the world calendar—there’s even a page for Oktoberfest, if you celebrate that!
+This world delicatessen sells turkeys all year round that are a decent size, from 3 to 4 lbs to some whoppers weighing more than 20 lbs.
+There are a heap of other foodie goodies—40,000 to be exact!—and a floor dedicated to global wines.
+There is also a decent frozen section and even a gardening section.
+Nissin seems to cater to the culinary needs of expats from all over, and they update their Season & Special page according to the world calendar—there’s even a page for Oktoberfest, if you celebrate that!